hackidemia/cognimates-arduino/README.md

 4. Launch the Arduino IDE.
 You should see "WebUSB" as an option under "Sketch > Include Library".

-5. Load up `sketch/cognimates.ino` and program it to your device.
+5. Download `sketch/cognimates.ino` <a href="https://drive.google.com/uc?export=download&id=1mmxHcXB8tpqtn-FFhOdGpaA19qgJTsuI">here</a>, open it in the Arduino IDE, and program it to your device.

 6. Go to https://codelab.cognimates.me, open the Arduino extension, and start playing!